-Virtual Drives in Windows 10 have functions, similar to external hard drives, and they can be used for various purposes.
+Virtual Drives in Windows 11 and Windows 10 have functions, similar to external hard drives, and they can be used for various purposes.
 However, once their purpose is served, they may no longer be required.
 In such cases, you may want to delete them.
-Here’s what you’ll need to do to remove or delete a Virtual Drive in Windows 10.
+Here’s what you’ll need to do to remove or delete a Virtual Drive in Windows 11/10.

-Presuming your physical hard drive has limited capacity, follow these steps to delete a Virtual Drive in Windows 10.
+Presuming your physical hard drive has limited capacity, follow these steps to delete a Virtual Drive in Windows 10 or Windows 11.

 - Delete Virtual Disk via ‘This PC’